The CPD Research Project

 Answering Our Questions

 - Focus groups and pilot studies on innovative ways of undertaking CPD

-- Interviews with regulators, professional bodies and employers on the evolving requirements for CPD and ways of delivering it
+- Interviews with regulators, professional bodies and employers

 The findings will be fed into the practice of CPD via professionals, employers, training providers and institutes with the aim of bringing improvements to the workplace.

 Organisations we have, or are currently, working with:

 - British Psychological Society – Department of Occupational Psychology